LogisticBravo/Milestone-Project-3/TESTING.md

 3. Using the login option - log into your account.
 4. On the profile page, confirm that there is a "Subscription" toggle beaneath the password update field.
 5. Toggle this switch and confirm a modal pop up asking to confirm your change to subscription status.
-6. Verify that when this change is submitted the toggle is set correctly and that the user receives a toast confirming the change to their subscription.
+6. Verify that when this change is submitted the toggle is set correctly.
 7. Do this again and confirm that the modal pop up differs to the last.
 8. Verify that when backing out or cancelling the confirmation of changing the subscription status that the toggle reverts to it's original state.